rianhunter/dbxfs/README.md

 * Internet connectivity is required for access
 * No disk space is required for access, but will cache if disk space is available

-dbxfs has been tested on Linux and macOS but it should run on any POSIX system that provides a FUSE-compatible library or has the ability to mount SMB shares.
+dbxfs has been tested on OpenBSD, Linux, and macOS but it should run on any POSIX system that provides a FUSE-compatible library or has the ability to mount SMB shares.
 Windows support is coming very soon.
 It runs on non-x86 architectures like ARM.
 It doesn't require a specific